ElazarK/content-docs/scripts/CrowdStrikeStreamingPreProcessing.md

-Use this script for as the pre-processing script for CrowdStrike Streaming.
+Adds an entry to duplicate (older) incidents, notifying that a duplicate incident was ignored.
+Use this script as the pre-processing script for CrowdStrike Streaming.
 This will not duplicate incidents (detection events) that have the same Host.
-This will add an entry to duplicate (older) incidents notifying that a duplicate incident was ignored.

 ## Script Data
 ---